aphp/edsnlp/docs/user-guide/family.md

 | train | 71%       | 83      |
 | test  | 25%       | 4       |

-The low performance on family labels can be explained the low number of testing examples (4 occurrences).
+The low performance on family labels can be explained by the low number of testing examples (4 occurrences).
 The F1-scores goes up to 71% on the training dataset (for 83 occurrences).

 ## Authors and citation